mpg-age-bioinformatics/software_docker/README.md

 cd v1.0.1
 touch Dockerfile
 ```
-Generate the content of the Dockerfile using the examples from previous Dockerfiles and build the image with:
+Generate the content of the Dockerfile making sure that on the "FROM" you are using the key for latest available version and using the examples from previous Dockerfiles.

+Build the image with:
 ```bash
 sudo docker build .
 ```